-Holiday Guide Romania
+Romania Holiday Guide

 The capital of Romania is Bucharest, which in the 1930s was known as the 'Paris of the East' due to its spectacular architecture and beautiful churches.
 But after earthquakes, WWII bombings and former dictator Nicolae Ceausescu the city lost much of its former beauty.
-In 1980, Ceausescu had approximately 7,000 homes and 26 historic churches demolished to make way for the new civic centre with a 12 storey palace of parliament built.
-The impressive structure is a focal point of the city today.

 About 100 miles north of Bucharest is the fascinating medieval town of Brasov, where the famous Transylvanian hills are situated.
 Here you can visit the gothic styled 'Black Church' that was given its name following a fire in 1689 that left the building with a burnt black colour.
 The mysterious Bran Castle, also known as 'Dracula Castle,' is located only 18 miles south of Brasov and is a popular tourist attraction.

-In the winter months the nearby picturesque Prahova valley offers tourists and locals a wide range of winter activities with plenty of snow to enjoy.
+In the winter months the nearby picturesque Prahova valley offers tourists and locals a wide range of winter sports activities with plenty of snow to enjoy.
 The Omu, with its highest peak of over 8,000 feet, makes for a beautiful display of nature.

 In the summer the Black Sea coast offers warm weather and miles of fine sand beaches.
 Many resort towns including Romania's largest port and second largest city Constanta, as well as Mamaia, Neptun and Olimp, are teeming with people and activities.